arne-schroppe/dash/README.md

 You might also have been wondering what that dot-syntax is, e.g. `io.read_line`.
-That is Dash's module lookup syntax:
+That is dash's module lookup syntax:
 ```
 celsius_kelvin_diff = 273